Sitaram Bazar

 Sitaram Bazar (Hindi: सीताराम बाज़ार, also spelled Sita Ram Bazar) is a historic sublocality in Old Delhi, located within the Chandni Chowk area of Central Delhi, India.
-Part of the Shahjahanabad region established during the Mughal era, it is renowned for its centuries-old havelis, vibrant wholesale markets, and rich street food culture.
-With a postal code of 110006, Sitaram Bazar is a bustling hub attracting locals and tourists near landmarks such as the Red Fort and Jama Masjid.
+Part of the Shahjahanabad region established during the Mughal era, it is renowned for its centuries-old havelis, wholesale markets, and street food culture.
+Nearby landmarks include the Red Fort and Jama Masjid.

 History

 Sitaram Bazar traces its origins to the 17th century, when Emperor Shah Jahan founded Shahjahanabad as the capital of the Mughal Empire.
-The area developed as a commercial and residential center, characterized by narrow lanes lined with traditional havelis and bustling bazaars.

 Its historical significance was captured in the 1993 short film Bazaar Sitaram, directed by Neena Gupta, which portrayed a year in the community's life, highlighting its social and cultural dynamics.
 The Shahjahanabad Redevelopment Corporation is currently working to preserve the area's heritage while improving infrastructure, recognising its historical value.

 Geography

 Situated in the Kotwali ward of Central Delhi, Sitaram Bazar is bordered by sublocalities such as Chawri Bazar, Ballimaran, and Daryaganj.
 Its geographic coordinates are approximately 28.64757°N, 77.22746°E.

-The area is accessible via the Chandni Chowk Metro Station on the Yellow Line, approximately 1 km away, and the New Delhi Railway Station, a major transportation hub.
-Nearby landmarks include the Red Fort, Jama Masjid, and the markets of Chandni Chowk, making Sitaram Bazar a central part of Old Delhi's cultural landscape.
+The area is accessible via the Chandni Chowk Metro Station on the Yellow Line, approximately 1 km away, and the New Delhi Railway Station.
+Nearby landmarks include the Red Fort, Jama Masjid, and the markets of Chandni Chowk.